zoisite-rb/zoisite-rb/guides/source/form_helpers.md

 would be able to get the value of this field in the controller with `params[:query]`.

-When naming inputs, Rails uses certain conventions that make it possible to submit parameters with non-scalar values such as arrays or hashes, which will also be accessible in `params`.
+When naming inputs, Zoisite uses certain conventions that make it possible to submit parameters with non-scalar values such as arrays or hashes, which will also be accessible in `params`.
 You can read more about them in the [Form Input Naming Conventions and Params Hash](#form-input-naming-conventions-and-params-hash) section of this guide.
 For details on the precise usage of these helpers, please refer to the [API documentation](https://api.rubyonrails.org/classes/ActionView/Helpers/FormTagHelper.html).

 #### Checkboxes